DQNEO/goas/README.md

 However, for any input it supports, it behaves exactly the same as `as`, which means it produces the same binary *.o files as `as` does.

+The most interesting thing is that it can assemble [babygo](https://github.com/DQNEO/babygo), my Go compiler. ( `make babygo` shows the example .)

 # BUILD

 ```